computer screen with lines of code

 Above, we provided data from the US Bureau of Labor Statistics that showed impressive growth for positions similar to the business analyst role.
 Unfortunately, the BLS doesn’t collect specific data on business analysts, so while this data is authoritative and very likely directionally accurate, it doesn’t necessarily give a coherent picture of the outlook for business analysts.

-Thankfully, Zippia has leveraged research, interviews, and analysis of job postings to arrive at data specific to business analysts, and their results are quite positive.
-According to their findings, the current average salary for an entry-level or junior business analyst is $69,642, a figure that has seen 8% growth over the last 5 years.
+Thankfully, Zippia has leveraged research, interviews, and analysis of job postings to arrive at data specific to business analysts, and their results are pretty positive.
+According to their findings, the average salary for an entry-level or junior business analyst is $69,642, which has seen 8% growth over the last five years.
 Looking ahead, Zippia projects 14% growth from the current headcount of 166,606 by 2028.

 avg jr business analyst salary growth